Playing Divide-and-Choose Given Uncertain Preferences: Conclusions

+There is an indirect equivalent to our formulation.
+An accepted offer, the university’s preferred outcome, is the equivalent of pile 1.
+A rejected offer is the status quo.
+(No resources change hands given a rejection.)
+The chooser accepts when he prefers the offer to the status quo.
+In the traditional divide-and-choose situation, the divider is uncertain about the chooser’s valuation of the two piles.
+In a take-it-or-leave it offer, she is uncertain about the chooser’s valuation of the offer relative to the status quo.
+On a technical level, these two games are slightly different, where the latter game essentially involves the same optimization problem except that the $q_i$ variables must be nonnegative and $P$ can be greater than $\frac12$.
+Thus we would expect our analyses about critical ratios and diversification to still apply.

+Posit that the university and the candidate have linear and additive preferences over the two attributes.
+However, the university has only priors on the candidate’s weights on attributes and valuation of the status quo.
+It would like to increase the probability of acceptance, i.e., that the offer lies above the candidate’s unknown reservation value, but also wants to increase its value from an accepted offer.
+An offer using interior values for some attributes---a direct analogue to fractional allocations in our model---will often be optimal.
+Interior values provide diversification; they increase the probability of acceptance for a given value of an accepted offer to the university.

+As a final example, many bargaining contexts involve reciprocal concessions on different issues over time as a means to build confidence.
+Thus, a labor union might initially give up on its four-day-a-week demand in exchange for the corporation’s willingness to fund pensions more generously.
+When offering such preliminary trades, each party will reason about critical ratios to decide the optimal offer or counteroffer.
+But it will also be thinking ahead as to what it will have to give up on the big issue, say salary, to get an acceptance.
+While our model is formally situated as a one-shot interaction, we believe our insights extend qualitatively to these more complex negotiations: at every step on the path to a deal, the parties must think about both critical ratios and effective diversification.

+There are intriguing areas for future work, only touched on in this paper, that will require a blend of analytic advances and attention to real-world features.
+They include player risk aversion, ex-post renegotiation of agreed-upon allocations, and mechanisms---such as alternating choices---that mix responsibilities for playing divider and chooser.

+Of course, a salient feature of the real world is that players are not perfectly rational.
+An interesting theoretical question for future work would be to investigate an alternative equilibrium concept where players make mistakes with small probability.
+Also, an experimental study is currently underway to see how dividers and choosers actually play in a game closely resembling our formulation.

-Allocation systems, across a broad array from divide-and-choose to the market, involve players acting strategically to maximize their take given the rules and what they know of the other player's value.
-In the allocation of academic attention, we hope to have shown, divide-and-choose strategy has received a smaller pile than it deserves.
+Allocation systems, in a range of areas from divide-and-choose to the market, involve players acting strategically to maximize their take given what they know of the other player’s valuation.
+This paper hopes to have shown that, in the allocation of analytic attention, the art of actually \emph{playing} the divide-and-choose game has received a smaller pile than it deserves.